CookieRebel/Car-Graph/README.md

 - List all `.xlsx` files in the current directory.
 - Generate scatter plots for:
   - Price vs. Year with mileage as the color.
+In this example you can see that prices of Porsche 911s follow a u-shape when analysed by year.
+The price drops until about 2001, after which Porsche 911s actually appreciate in value.
+Interetingly you can also see that the years 1998-2005 were particularly bad models when it comes to price.
+That's the universally hated 996 version of the Porsche.
 ![Scatter plot Price vs. Year with mileage as the color](porsche_911_year_vs_price_16072024.png)
   - Price vs. Mileage with year as the color.
+This graph shows the prices vs mileage.
+Intereestingly there is a significant between 80k and 100k kms.
 ![Scatter plot Price vs. Mileage with year as the color](porsche_911_mileage_vs_price_16072024.png)
 - View best fit line and best fit curve
 - Distinguish between Dealer and Private cars via the icon.